hantsy/jakartaee11-sandbox/docs/jpa.md

 	.forEach(book -> LOG.debug("query result without select:{}", book));
 ```

-The `select` is omitted, and the above JPQL is equivalent to the following:
+The `select` is omitted, and the above JPQL is equivalent to the following classic form:

 ```java
 select b  from Book b ...